HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 )

-# RFC 10008 §3: Respond to unsupported media types with 415 + Accept-Query header indicating supported types
+# RFC 10008 §3: For unsupported media types, respond with 415 + Accept-Query header listing supported types

 if "json" not in content_type: